How to use the command 'wondershaper' (with examples)

 wondershaper

-: The option to clear the limits.-a adapter_name
+: Option to clear the current bandwidth limitations.-a adapter_name

-: Specifies the name of the network adapter for which you want to clear the limits.
+: Identifies the adapter for which to clear the restrictions.

 Use case 4: Set a specific maximum download rate